PingPongun/vcmi/launcher_v2/README.md

 - uses Rust + egui (instead of C++ + Qt)
   - as the rest of project is in C++ this may be counted also as disadvantage
   - requires more time & disc space to build
+  - binary is larger (I guess it could be mitigated somehow, but it does it realy matters nowadays if total size is 20MB larger? (~5MB can be slashed by switching from "wgpu" to "glow" on eframe))
   - GUI code is closely bound to normal code (immediate mode GUI)
   - no longer object oriented, more procedural aproach (code is more linear & can be easly followed & understood)
   - all prons of Rust programing, including: